What is COVID-19?

 Vaccination and Boosters

 The benefit of vaccination and boosters is that it helps the body prevent severe illness and lessens the likelihood of needing hospitalization.

 Community members, vaccinated or unvaccinated, are advised to get tested for COVID-19 if they have been exposed to anyone who has COVID-19 even if they do not develop symptoms or if they have symptoms such as sore throat, coughing, difficulty breathing, fever or chills, muscle or body aches, vomiting or diarrhea, or loss of taste or smell.
 Testing results can help determine appropriate care and treatment if needed.

-For residents of Erie County to voluntarily report positive results of home testing, use this form.
+If you are a residents of Erie County and you would like to voluntarily report positive results of test kits

 Preventing the spread of COVID-19